hakimel/reveal.js/typeclasses.md

 ### In Summary, Type classes:
 - Are interfaces that define new behaviors <!-- .element: class="fragment" -->
 - Enable adding new behavior to existing types without altering the source code <!-- .element: class="fragment" -->
-- Provide ad hoc polymorphism <!-- .element: class="fragment" -->
+- Provide ad-hoc polymorphism <!-- .element: class="fragment" -->
-- Usually expressed with generic traits and implicit calls to make clean API <!-- .element: class="fragment" -->
+- Usually expressed with generic traits and implicit calls to make a clean API <!-- .element: class="fragment" -->
 - Enables the compiler to write code instead of the developer <!-- .element: class="fragment" -->
   - Type class derivation